-Under WEBconfig or Telnet you will find the settings for the serial interface under the following paths:
+Configuration with WEBconfig or Telnet Under WEBconfig or Telnet you will find the settings for the serial interface under the following paths:

-- WEBconfig Expert Configuration > Setup > Interfaces > V24-Interface Terminal/Telnet Setup/Interfaces/V24-Interface
+Configuration tool Menu/Table WEBconfig Expert Configuration ► Setup ► Interfaces ► V24-Interface Terminal/Telnet Setup/Interfaces/V24-Interface

 As long as the LANCOM is set to modem mode, a terminal program operating over the serial interface will display the AT commands that the LANCOM device transmits while attempting to identify a connected modem.
 In the terminal program, press the return key repeatedly until the modem identification is interrupted and start the configuration session.